skramm/homog2d/manual.md

 ## Homographies
 <a name="matrix"></a>

-- You can manipulate 2D transformations as 3x3 homogeneous matrices (aka "Homography"):
+You can manipulate 2D transformations as 3x3 homogeneous matrices (aka "Homography").
+The three basic transformations (rotation, translation, scaling) are available.
+Each of these is available in two forms: "`setXxxx()`" and "`addXxxx()`".
+The first one starts from the identity transformation and applies the requested one.
+The second form adds the requested transformation to the matrix.

+- First example:

 ```
 Homogr h; // unit transformation